-- 1.1 The Board of Directors (the "Board") of Live Ventures Incorporated, a Nevada corporation (together with its subsidiaries, the "Company") has adopted this Code of Ethics and Business Conduct (this "Code") in order to: - (a) promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest; - (b) encourage the Company's employees to act with integrity and do what is right; - (c) promote full, fair, accurate, timely, and understandable disclosure in reports and documents that the Company files or furnishes with, or submits to, the U.S. Securities and Exchange Commission (the "SEC") and in other public communications made by the Company; - (d) promote compliance with applicable governmental laws, rules, and regulations; - (e) promote the protection of Company assets, including corporate opportunities and confidential information; - (f) promote fair dealing practices; - (g) deter wrongdoing; and - (h) ensure accountability for adherence to the Code. - 1.2 All directors, officers, and employees are required to be familiar with the Code, comply with its provisions (both in spirit and in letter), and report any suspected violations as described below in Section 10, Reporting and Enforcement.
-In addition, all of the Company's contractors, consultants, and others who may be temporarily assigned to perform work or services for the Company to follow the Code in connection with their work for the Company. - 1.3 This Code is in addition to, and not in lieu of, any employee handbook, compliance manual, and other policies and procedures that Live Ventures Incorporated or any of its subsidiaries shall establish.
+- 1.1 The Board of Directors of Citius Pharmaceuticals, Inc. and its subsidiaries (together with its subsidiaries, the "Company"), has adopted this Code of Ethics and Business Conduct (the "Code") in order to: - (a) promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest; - (b) promote full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the "SEC") and in other public communications made by the Company; - (c) promote compliance with applicable governmental laws, rules and regulations; - (d) promote the protection of Company assets, including corporate opportunities and confidential information; - (e) promote fair dealing practices; - (f) deter wrongdoing; and - (g) ensure accountability for adherence to the Code. - 1.2 All directors, officers and employees are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below in Section 10, Reporting and Enforcement.